Waldeck-Eisenberg

-The principality, or county of Waldeck-Eisenberg was a principality in the Holy Roman Empire that belonged to the Upper Rhenish Circle.
+Waldeck-Eisenberg was a county and later principality in the Holy Roman Empire that belonged to the Upper Rhenish Circle.

 Waldeck-Eisenberg (1507-1598)

-The principality of Waldeck-Eisenberg was created In 1507 when the principality of Waldeck was divided between Count Henry VIII and his uncle Philip II.
+The principality of Waldeck-Eisenberg was created in 1507 when the principality of Waldeck was divided between Count Henry VIII and his uncle Philip II.
 Philip acquired Eisenberg, Mengeringhausen, Landau and the half of Rhoden, Wettenberg and Waldeck.
+The principality has been ruled by an old German House of Waldeck.

-He also received a share of the herrschaft Itter.
-Korback was jointly ruled.
+He also received a share of the Herrschaft Itter.
+Korbach was jointly ruled.

 In 1538, Count Philip III divided the country among his two sons Wolrad II and John I. Wolrad was bestowed Eisenberg and John I got Landau.

 Following the extinction of Waldeck-Landau in 1597 and Waldeck-Wildungen in 1598 Waldeck was reunited under the joint administration of the brothers Christian and Wolrad IV of Waldeck-Eisenberg.